Gabriel Milan: Early life

 Milan came from a reputable Sephardic Jewish family, likely from Spain, and had connections in Portugal, Flanders, and Hamburg.
-Some genealogists note that he is the son of Manuel Cardoso de Miläo and Sara de Cáceres.
+Some genealogists note that he is the son of Manuel Cardoso de Milão and Sara de Cáceres.
 At some point, his family was forced into a Catholic baptism, however, they had re-assumed their Jewish identity by the time of Milan's life.

 Milan was first married to the daughter of Benjamin Musaphia, a Jewish scholar and author of a number of scientific works regarding archaeology, Semite philology, and alchemy.
 His wife's given name was not recorded in any sources, except that her last name was De Castro and her family's coat of arms depicting a moor's head.
 Thus, his family was related by marriage to the well-known Portuguese-Jewish houses of da Costa.
 Among the people connected to this family was Emanuel Teixiera Cardosa de Milan (also known as Isaac Haim Senior Teixeira - d.
 1705), a wealthy merchant of the Portuguese Jewish community in Hamburg who was Milan's uncle by marriage.
 Another of Milan's uncles was Moseh Abenzur, a shipowner and jeweller who was also known by the names, Paulo de Milao, Milan, and Poul Didricksen.
 Moseh's oldest son, Josua Abenzur, was the brother-in-law of Milan and in his early dealings, Milan often borrowed money from Josua.

 According to a letter to the King of Denmark, Milan begun his career as a soldier, notably as a colonel in the Spanish cavalry in Flanders (1654–55).
 He participated in the Thirty Years' War on the Spanish side against France in 1657, and fought at the Battle of Dunkerque.
 During this period, Milan was living in Brussels and later served under Cardinal Mazarin.